LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Introduction

-Our paper contains the following \textbf{contributions}: \begin{enumerate}[leftmargin = 1em, nosep] \item We propose a new graph positional encoding based on local ECTs, which is highly flexible and permits end-to-end training. \item We observe that our method captures structural differences in graphs even in cases when the node features are \emph{non-informative}. \item We conduct extensive experiments on benchmark datasets that demonstrate that our method yields \emph{improved predictive power} in comparison to existing positional encodings when used in conjunction with graph neural networks. \end{enumerate}
+Our paper contains the following \textbf{contributions}: \begin{enumerate}[leftmargin = 1em, nosep] \item We propose a new graph positional encoding based on local ECTs, which is highly flexible and permits end-to-end training, specifically geared to work with geometric graphs.

+\item We observe that our method captures structural differences in graphs even in case the node features are \emph{non-informative}, thus also permitting to solve learning tasks for non-attributed graphs.

+\item We conduct extensive experiments on benchmark datasets that demonstrate that our method yields \emph{improved predictive power} in comparison to existing positional encodings when used in conjunction with graph neural networks. \end{enumerate}